pyeventsourcing/eventsourcing/docs/topics/user_guide/index.rst

 User Guide
 ==========

-This guide describes how to write an event sourced application.
+This guide describes how to write an event sourced application using classes in this library.
+At first a stand-alone domain model is developed, and an application with minimal dependencies on the library infrastructure classes for storing events.
+In later sections, more use is made of library classes, in order to introduce the other capabilities of the library.

 All the examples in this guide follow the layered architecture: application, domain, infrastructure.
 To create a working program,